Visit your specialist & get an itemised quote

 Where your procedure is taking place matters (as it could change if you are covered by Peoplecare), so make sure you have the name of the facility in writing so that we can check for you.
 Alternately, you can see if Peoplecare has an agreement with your hospital by using our hospital search.

-Bonus tip: Booking fees are frowned upon by the Australian Medical Association*.
-If any specialist tries to charge you a booking fee, don’t pay it.
-Simply show the bill to us.
+Bonus tip: Booking fees are frowned upon by the Australian Medical Association.* If any specialist tries to charge you a booking fee, don’t pay it.
+Simply show us the bill.
 We’ll call them and ask them to drop it.